ucsc-cgp/cloud-billing-report/gcp/README.md

 Then:

-    $ docker-compose up --abort-on-container-exit
+    $ docker-compose up --abort-on-container-exit --build --renew-anon-volumes

 will run the script.

-Before running the script, the script should be modified to output the report to a file, or something else besides piping it to `sendmail`.
-The Docker container does not have postfix installed, so without this change, the script will fail.
-This can be accomplished by replacing

-    open(MAILSEND, "|/usr/sbin/sendmail -t");

-with something like

-    open(MAILSEND, "| tee report.html");

-You can then open the generated report in your browser.
+When run in this fashion, it will write the generated report to `report.html` instead of sending it to recipients.
+(You can control this by setting the `REPORT_DEBUG` environment variable.)

 ### Without docker-compose